Short Stories

 Luckily Marly-Gomont had avoided the conflict, mostly because of it’s size and position, no one much knew it was there, except for the locals, they knew, and were prepared as best they could be.

-The bombing over England began soon after the declaration of the war, they were ruthless, cruel, and indiscriminate.
+The bombing over England began soon after the declaration of the war, the Germans were ruthless, cruel, and indiscriminate.

 On the night of October 25th 1941 many residents were woken by the sound of an aircraft coming their way, it still had altitude but was a lot lower that usual, and by the sounds it was making it was in trouble.